charlesleonbarker/tornado/README.md

 # Tornado

 Tornado is a minimal ASP.NET 8 + Blazor Server dashboard for inspecting a Kubernetes cluster.
-It exposes backend endpoints that shell out to `kubectl` and renders structured tables for services, deployments, ingresses, and pods with actions like restarting deployments or opening services.
+It uses the official Kubernetes .NET client to read cluster data and renders structured tables for services, deployments, ingresses, and pods with actions like restarting deployments or opening services.

 ## Features